mmdrozd/Methods/Assignments/03-12_Install-TeXLive/Install-TeXLive.md

-Your homework in this assignment is just to make a modified version of this markdown document with your feedback on the ease or difficulty of the steps, and on bugs encountered.
-As usual, put the resulting document in your `/shr/Methods/Assignments` folder with the name `[Num]_Install-TeXLive_[Moniker].md`.
+This assignment is to install LaTeX on your virtual machine, and then to post a modified version of this document with feedback on the assignment, and any bugs encountered).
+As usual, put the resulting document in the location described in the `How-To-Turn-In-Assignments` instructions

 0. Read through the script `/Methods/Tools/Install/Software/TeXLive.sh` which installs `TeXLive` and try to understand what it is doing (you should also go to any urls referenced in the script to learn what they have to say.
 I have tried to document fullly what the script is doing).